Brent-Tucker/simpleHttpMQ/README.md

 2. Redis has been installed and without authentication settings.

 ## Usage:

 1. Modify the redis settings in lua/appConfig.lua, the defaults are localhost and 6379.

 2. Start the app by running the shell file ./startup.sh, please modify the execution permission if it can't start.
+Please refer to OpenResty's documentation for how to start the service if you're using Windows to run OpenResty.

 3. Access the url *http://localhost:6699/httpmq/sendMessage?queueName=queue1&message=msg123* to send a message, and access the url *http://localhost:6699/httpmq/getMessage?queueName=queue1* to retrieve messages.